-It can define as a haemoprotein, which belongs to the family of cytochrome-c proteins.
+It refers to a haemoprotein that belongs to the family of cytochrome-c proteins.
 Cytochrome-c acts as an electron transport carrier in the electron transport system.
 It can oxidize as well as reduce in the ferrous and ferric state.

-It is the fourth complex of the electron transport system, which commonly occurs in bacteria, archaea and eukaryotes.
+It is the fourth complex of the electron transport system, which commonly exists in bacteria, archaea and eukaryotes.
 It is generally a transmembrane protein and the last enzyme of the respiratory chain.

 TMPD oxidase reagent

-Finally, the terminal oxygen carrier will accept the electron from cytochrome oxidase and binds with a proton to release water.
-In contrast to this, the organisms deficit of cytochrome oxidases will not oxidize the reagent.
+Finally, the terminal oxygen carrier will accept the electrons from cytochrome oxidase and binds with protons to release water.
+In contrast to this, the organisms deficit of cytochrome oxidases will not oxidize the TMPD reagent.

 To perform the oxidase test, we need:

-Oxidase reagent: To prepare this reagent, dissolve 0.60 gram of TMPD (N, N, N’, N’- tetramethyl-p- phenylenediamine dihydrochloride), 0.02 grams of the stabilizing agent in 100ml of dimethyl sulfoxide.
+- Oxidase reagent: To prepare this reagent, dissolve 0.60 gram of TMPD (N, N, N’, N’- tetramethyl-p- phenylenediamine dihydrochloride), 0.02 grams of the stabilizing agent in 100ml of dimethyl sulfoxide.

-Oxidase discs: These are the filter paper discs that are not only already saturated with DMPD oxalate (N, N – dimethyl-p- phenylenediamine oxalate), α-naphthol, and ascorbic acid but also reduces the time of preparing the oxidase reagent.
+- Oxidase discs: These are the filter paper discs that are not only saturated with DMPD oxalate (N, N – dimethyl-p- phenylenediamine oxalate), α-naphthol, and ascorbic acid but also reduces the time of preparing the oxidase reagent.

-Procedure and Methods
+Procedure and Methods of Oxidase Test

-Oxidase test includes the following methods:
+Oxidase test can be performed by employing the following methods:

 It is a very convenient method and a single step procedure, which involves the addition of TMPD oxidase reagent over the suspected colonies.

-There can be three possible outcomes:
+There could be three possible outcomes:

-The reagents should be freshly prepared; otherwise, it may give diversifying results.
+The reagents should be freshly prepared; else, the oxidase test may give diversifying results.
 A test organism must be 18-24 hours old.
-The test organism isolated from non-selective and non-differential media is preferred for the identification and classification.
+The test organism isolated from non-selective and non-differential media is preferred for identification and classification.